hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   Enterprise instance from running plans on pull requests, which can improve security if the VCS repository is public or includes untrusted contributors.
   Defaults to `true`.
+* `structured_run_output_enabled` - (Optional) Whether this workspace should show output from Terraform runs using the enhanced UI when available.
+Setting this to `false` ensures that all runs in this workspace will display their output as text logs.
+Defaults to `true`.
 * `ssh_key_id` - (Optional) The ID of an SSH key to assign to the workspace.
 * `terraform_version` - (Optional) The version of Terraform to use for this workspace.
 Defaults to the latest available version.